voldemortX/pytorch-auto-drive/docs/datasets/LLAMAS.md

 }
 ```

-llamas dataset employs json files to save annotations.
+LLAMAS dataset employs json files to save annotations.
 Each image corresponds to a json file.

-We utilize [the format of culane](CULANE.md) to reformat llamas dataset.
+We utilize [the format of culane](CULANE.md) to reformat LLAMAS dataset.

-We use the [script](https://github.com/XingangPan/seg_label_generate) provided by Xingang Pan to generate per-pixel labels, which can be downloaded from [Google Drive](https://drive.google.com/file/d/1XA4nRLuAzsjJUSUs4HCjz7dksI9dHDNd/view?usp=sharing).
+We use the [script](https://github.com/XingangPan/seg_label_generate) provided by Xingang Pan to generate per-pixel labels.

+The generated labels can be downloaded from [Google Drive](https://drive.google.com/file/d/1XA4nRLuAzsjJUSUs4HCjz7dksI9dHDNd/view?usp=sharing).